zhangxinghub/blogdown/content/project/Learning.md

 date = "2018-04-27"

 # Project title.
-title = "Learning"
+title = "Consumer learning in response to cyber-fraud"

 # Project summary to display on homepage.
-summary = "We study how firm should set the optimal price for investment goods and leisure goods when consumers exhibit both the self-control problem and the sunk cost fallacy"
+summary = "Using a field experiment, we study how consumers learn to respond to phishing attack"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "BeliefLearning.png"